wbailer/PeopleAtPlaces/tools/README.md

 --task timm --annotationfile <annotation CSV file> --imgsourcedir /path/to/images --basedir /output/dir/root --numperclass <nr of items per class> --classtype pop|shot
 ```

+If `--binary-pop` is specified, then bustle annotations are grouped into a binary unpopulated vs. populated classification.

 ## Utilities

 Some other utility functions are supported by the database preparation script.